rohitkjohnedu/my_yade/doc/sphinx/user.rst

 * :yref:`ForceEngine` and :yref:`TorqueEngine` applying given values of force/torque on subscribed bodies at every step.
 * :yref:`StepDisplacer` for applying generalized displacement delta at every timestep; designed for precise control of motion when testing constitutive laws on 2 particles.

 The real value of partial engines is when you need to prescribe a complex type of force or displacement field.
 For moving a body at constant velocity or for imposing a single force, the methods explained in `Imposing motion and forces`_ are much simpler.
-There are several interpolating engines (:yref:`InterpolatingDirectedForceEngine` for applying force with varying magnitude, :yref:`InterpolatingHelixEngine` for applying spiral displacement with varying angular velocity in :ysrc:`examples/test/helix.py` and possibly others); writing a new interpolating engine is rather simple using examples of those that already exist.
+There are several interpolating engines (:yref:`InterpolatingDirectedForceEngine` for applying force with varying magnitude, :yref:`InterpolatingHelixEngine` for applying spiral displacement with varying angular velocity; see :ysrc:`examples/test/helix.py` and possibly others); writing a new interpolating engine is rather simple using examples of those that already exist.

 Convenience features